peterclifton/set-up-py-data-analysis-env/README.md

 - Assumes *python* points to *python3*

 ## Usage
-- Run the script from location where want to create the virtual env folder
+- Run the script from location where you want to create the virtual env folder